-I provide advice and prototyping to companies considering a data science or analytics effort, and training programs to move software engineers into data science roles, which can be a very cost-effective addition to the recruiting pipeline.
+I provide advice and prototyping to companies considering a data science or analytics effort, and training programs to move software engineers and analysts into data science roles, which can be a very cost-effective addition to the recruiting pipeline.
 I would be pleased to discuss the potential benefits at your company.

 I have made some conference presentations on these and related topics.

 Additional book reviews are available on my page at Goodreads.

 I advise you to study Data Science, a broad field, not Machine Learning, a narrow one.
 The latter, as it is currently framed, is valuable only at the doctoral level; it specifically covers algorithmic work to reduce errors in future predictions.
 You need to know about correctly running experiments, assessing business opportunities, developing an intuition for your problem, and determining importance and causality, which are the tasks that most businesses actually need done, not a mediocre reimplementation of image classification.

 I welcome correspondence regarding collaboration on these topics.

 You can reach me at .
 If you can't see that address, you can take my first name, an at-sign, and then the domain you are currently viewing.
 I am usually able to reply to most inquiries from those seeking career advice.
 Recruiters, please understand that I am not available as a full-time employee, and ensure that your client is amenable to a consulting arrangement prior to contacting me.

 Some interesting things I have done, of an avocational nature: